-And far too often, and many travel bloggers won’t admit to this, these 3-4 day vacation highs can ultimately produce an overwhelming low lasting for days weeks upon our returns home.
+And far too often, these 3-4 day vacation highs can ultimately produce an overwhelming low lasting for days weeks upon our returns home.
 It’s the notion of needing a vacation from your vacation on steroids.
+Many travel bloggers won’t admit to this.

 This is why I truly appreciated my time at TradeWinds Resort for giving me that opportunity to just let go for a few days and do some of the things I love to do most – eat, tweet, retreat, and repeat.
 All while surrounded by beautiful scenery, people and beaches.